 Vertical is the default way to hold a phone and so people will consume video content that way.
 If you only produce horizontal video your horizontal video will be less engaging than a vertical video that plays full screen.
 Digging your heels in and refusing to accept that is how people watch content on mobiles risks being left behind and letting your competitors overtake you.

 Here’s the thing.
 Advertisers and marketers already know vertical videos works well because it helps them to sell more stuff.
 Ultimately money will change our artistic sensitivities.

 Creating a vertical video for consumption on a smartphone is like using a zoom lens.
-Because you are able to use more of the display real estate you are able to show more without resorting to extreme close-ups.
+Because you are able to use more of the display real estate you can show more without resorting to extreme close-ups.